thalescomp/Project-Descriptions-for-Review/Machine-Learning/Capstone Project.md

-# P5: Machine Learning Capstone Project
+# Project 5: Capstone Project
 ## Capstone Project Overview
 In this capstone project, you will leverage what you’ve learned throughout the Nanodegree program to solve a problem of your choice by applying machine learning algorithms and techniques.
 You will first **define** the problem you want to solve and investigate potential solutions and performance metrics.
 Next, you will **analyze** the problem through visualizations and data exploration to have a better understanding of what algorithms and features are appropriate for solving it.
 You will then **implement** your algorithms and metrics of choice, documenting the preprocessing, refinement, and postprocessing steps along the way.
 Afterwards, you will collect **results** about the performance of the models used, visualize significant quantities, and validate/justify these values.
 Finally, you will construct **conclusions** about your results, and discuss whether your implementation adequately solves the problem.